atalatable/Enigmachine/README.md

 At that time I was still using french so good luck understanding (it's not that hard you can do it)

+> I'm adding this after publishing but I think that I made a Vigenere Cipher machine (without knowing).
+Tell me if I am wrong

 ## Demo

 ### Menu